-The label of DID carries with it a lot of stigma because of the way they are depicted in movies and television.
+The label DID carries with it a lot of stigma because of the way they are depicted in movies and television.
 Societal beliefs, religious beliefs, and science do not cast a favorable view of Dissociative Identity Disorder.
-Some professionals, particularly psychiatrists, do not even believe DID is real, and others are not trained to assess or conduct therapy on the complex condition.
-Anyone who has received a DID diagnosis has felt extreme pressure, real or imagined, to hide his or her condition.
+Some professionals, particularly psychiatrists, do not even believe DID is real, and others are not trained to assess or conduct therapy in such a complex condition.
+Anyone who has received a DID diagnosis has felt extreme pressure, real or imagined, to hide his or her status.
 Therefore, those who carry a diagnosis of DID experience feelings of blame, embarrassment, emptiness, guilt, rejection, shame, and humiliation.
 Survivors with DID really think they are damaged inside or crazy because many survivors do not understand the symptoms they are having at the onset.

 Traditional types of treatment do not seem to be effective with survivors who have a diagnosis of DID.
-Conventional accepted therapies focus on past life experiences looking for the specific “event” that caused the “problem.”
+Conventional accepted therapies focus on past life experiences by looking for the specific “event” that caused the “problem.”
 Once the problem is found, a diagnosis has to be given.
 Then treatment is done by the correct protocol connected to that diagnosis even if the problem is misdiagnosed.

 Maybe the answer is not found in psychology but rather in teaching the survivor to live a new way with new skills.
 Much like a coach teaching an athlete to become more skilled and more confident.

 Adverse Effects of Therapeutic Process

 This type of therapeutic self-discovery can cause re-living experiences, very frightening events, feelings of disloyalty, dissociative episodes, shameful thoughts, rejection, extreme triggering, and can be emotionally devastating … to name a just few of the potential side effects.
-The aforementioned type of therapeutic course of treatment is extremely hard and time consuming for survivors with a DID as well as the professional.
+The course of treatment above is laborious and time-consuming for survivors with a DID as well as the professional.